- Download our Moving to Frankfurt Guide (PDF)

 Making an application

-Once expats have found a property that meets their requirements, they will be expected to complete a detailed application form and provide evidence of their income and legal status in the country.
+Once expats have found a property they like, they will be expected to complete a detailed application form and provide evidence of their income and legal status in the country.
 In some cases, they may be asked for a reference from a previous landlord or a certificate (Mietschuldenfreiheitsbescheinigung) indicating they have no outstanding rent due.

 Leases and deposits